 Saponins

-Formula Botanica students often ask which extract is better – oil-based, water-based or glycerine-based – but this question cannot be answered easily as it depends on the herb, the solvent, the solubility of the herbs’ constituents and all the other factors mentioned above as well as the purpose of the formulation in which you wish to use the macerate.
+Our Formula Botanica students often ask us which is better: oil-based, water-based or glycerine-based.
+There isn’t a simple answer.
+It depends on the herb, the solvent, the solubility of the plant’s constituents, and all of the other factors mentioned above – as well as the purpose of your formulation.
+Glycerites, for example, are great for water-based formulations, but can also be used in low quantities in anhydrous (oil-based) formulations!

-Fresh food glycerite ideas: cucumbers, strawberries, blueberries, pomegranate, papaya, red beets, lemons etc.
+- Fresh food glycerite ideas: Cucumbers, strawberries, blueberries, pomegranate, papaya, red beets, lemons, and more.

-Herb ideas for glycerites: mallow flowers, calendula, hibiscus, rosebuds, lavender, chamomile, dandelions, elderflowers, ginger and hawthorn.
-Feel free to experiment.
+- Herb ideas for glycerites: Mallow flowers, calendula, hibiscus, rosebuds, lavender, chamomile, dandelions, elderflowers, ginger, hawthorn – or anything else you love.
+Feel free to experiment!

 Step-by-step guide to making your own glycerites